unisave-cloud/website/src/docs/steam-microtransactions/steam-microtransactions.md

 - `string ErrorDescription`: Human-readable description for the error code above.
 Only present for Steam errors, not for code-exceptions.
 - `JsonObject Exception`: Serialized exception, if an unexpected code-exception was raised, both on the server, or the client.
 Set to `null` if no exception occured.
 - `string StateBeforeException`: Stores the value of `State` field before an code exception was raised.
+- `ReportOrder SteamReportOrder`: The module [periodically fetches](#background-reconciliation) data about the transaction from Steam.
+This data is written here for you to access.
+- `DateTime?
+SteamReportOrderTimestamp`: The last time the Steam transaction data was fetched.

 The `SteamTransactionItem` has these fields that come from the corresponding `SteamProduct` and are frozen in place in the entity for auditing reasons: